-Jamie is a principal lecturer at Leeds College of Music, teaching guitar and small ensembles on the UK’s longest-running jazz degree programme (having served as its Course Leader between 2007-2009).
+Jamie is a principal lecturer at Leeds Conservatoire, (formerly Leeds College Of Music) teaching guitar and small ensembles on the UK’s longest-running jazz degree programme, having served as its Course Leader between 2007-2009.
+Some of his most rewarding musical work has been in the company of LCoM colleagues like Jamil Sheriff, Dave Walsh, Garry Jackson, Joel Purnell, Mark Chandler, Caroline Boaden, and Kevin Holbrough.
 He is also an instrumental tutor at the University of Sheffield, and a featured “master” on the internationally respected website Mike’s Masterclasses, alongside artists such as Lorne Lofsky, Paul Bollenbeck, Sheryl Bailey, John Stowell, and Steve Herberman.

-Jamie’s latest project is “Perpetual Motion Machine“, a jazz-rock six piece featuring Sam Dunn, Riley Stone-Lonergan, Ben Lowman, Garry Jackson, and Steve Hanley.
-The group completed a 15-date UK tour in September 2017 – you can watch it in action here.
+In September 2017, Jamie completed a 15-date UK tour with “Perpetual Motion Machine“, a jazz-rock six piece featuring Sam Dunn, Riley Stone-Lonergan, Ben Lowman, Garry Jackson, and Steve Hanley.
+You can watch the band in action here.

 Jamie Taylor is a Hofner Artist and uses Thomastik-Infeld strings, supplied by agreement with Barnes & Mullins.